 - The transaction version number MUST be greater than or equal to 1. - [Pre-Overwinter] The fOverwintered flag MUST NOT be set. - [Overwinter onward] The fOverwintered flag MUST be set. - [Overwinter onward] The version group ID MUST be recognized. - [Overwinter only, pre-Sapling] The transaction version number MUST be 3 and the version group ID MUST be 0x03C48270. - [Sapling onward] The transaction version number MUST be 4 and the version group ID MUST be 0x892F2085. - [Pre-Sapling] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - [Pre-Sapling] If version = 1 or nJoinSplit = 0, then tx_in_count MUST NOT be 0. - [Sapling onward] At least one of tx_in_count, nShieldedSpend, and nJoinSplit MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx_out_count MUST be 0).
-Note that inputs from coinbase transactions include Founders' Reward outputs. - If version ≥ 2 and nJoinSplit > 0, then: - joinSplitPubKey MUST represent a valid Ed25519 public key encoding (§5.4.5 'JoinSplit Signature' on p.60). - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.10 'Non-malleability (Sprout)' on p.
-36. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput > 0, then: - let bvk and SigHash be as defined in §4.12 'Balance and Binding Signature (Sapling)' on p.
-37; - bindingSig MUST represent a valid signature under the transaction binding verification key bvk of SigHash - i.e. BindingSig.Verify{bvk}(SigHash, bindingSig) = 1. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - A coinbase transaction MUST NOT have any JoinSplit descriptions or Spend descriptions. - [Pre-Heartwood] A coinbase transaction also MUST NOT have any Output descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
-Note that transparent outputs of coinbase transactions include Founders' Reward outputs and transparent funding stream outputs. - [Overwinter onward] nExpiryHeight MUST be less than or equal to 4999999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range {-MAX_MONEY..
-MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST have valid note commitments when recovered using a sequence of 32 zero bytes as the outgoing viewing key. - TODO: Other rules inherited from Bitcoin.
+Note that inputs from coinbase transactions include Founders' Reward outputs. - If version ≥ 2 and nJoinSplit > 0, then: - joinSplitPubKey MUST represent a valid Ed25519 validating key encoding (§ 5.4.5 'Ed25519' on p.
+61). - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.10 'Non-malleability (Sprout)' on p.
+37. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput > 0, then: - let bvk and SigHash be as defined in §4.12 'Balance and Binding Signature (Sapling)' on p.
+38; - bindingSig MUST represent a valid signature under the transaction binding validating key bvk of SigHash i.e. BindingSig.Validate{bvk}(SigHash, bindingSig) = 1. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - A coinbase transaction MUST NOT have any JoinSplit descriptions or Spend descriptions. - [Pre-Heartwood] A coinbase transaction also MUST NOT have any Output descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
+Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - [Overwinter onward] nExpiryHeight MUST be less than or equal to 4999999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range {-MAX_MONEY ..
+MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in §4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
+48 does not return ⊥, using a sequence of 32 zero bytes as the outgoing viewing key. - TODO: Other rules inherited from Bitcoin.

 In addition, consensus rules associated with each JoinSplit description (§7.2 'Encoding of JoinSplit Descriptions' on p.
-82), each Spend description (§7.3 'Encoding of Spend Descriptions' on p.
-83), and each Output description (§7.4 'Encoding of Output Descriptions' on p.
-83) MUST be followed.
+84), each Spend description (§7.3 'Encoding of Spend Descriptions' on p.
+85), and each Output description (§7.4 'Encoding of Output Descriptions' on p.
+85) MUST be followed.